microsoft/ai-at-edge/docs/_docs/0310_Find_ML_models.md

 ### Model conversion

 AI models can often be converted to allow running them in the specific hardware.
-However, it's extremely important to understand that the hardware needs to support also the neural network model that is used in the model.
+However, it's extremely important to understand that the inferencing engine in the hardware needs to support also the neural network model that is used in the model.

 [Convert to ONNX](https://github.com/microsoft/OLive/tree/master/docker-images/onnx-converter){:target="_blank"}
 - Use ONNX Converter Image to convert other major model frameworks to ONNX.
 Supported frameworks are currently